gdsotirov/mrcb/README.md

 of multiple MikroTik devices on the network on a regular basis by keeping new configuration only if it differs from the last one.

+## How does it work?

 MRCB connects to remote MikroTik devices by SSH, executes command to generate export file and then retrieves this file by SFTP.
+It then compares the new export with the last backed up version excluding comments (i.e lines beginning with `#`).
+If exports are the same the new one is deleted preserving space and keeping history.
+Otherwise, the new version is preserved for reference.

 # Requirements